Thota Vaikuntam: Early life and background

 The love for women in his paintings can be traced back to his childhood fascination of the impersonations of women characters by the male artists of the theatre groups performing in his village.

 Career

-Vaikuntam paints colorful and elaborately dressed Telangana region men and seductive women.
+Vaikuntam paints colourful and elaborately dressed Telangana region men and seductive women.
 His muse is the sensuous and voluptuous women of Telangana with their omnipresent vermilion bindis, draped in colourful sarees that highlight their dusky skin.

 The stylisation of a painting are a perfect foil to Indian classical dance as the figures seem to dance, as if following their creator in a statuesque movement, reminiscent of temple friezes.
 He uses the brightest of reds and yellows.
 The simple women become larger than life as they fill the small format of his paintings draped in bright Sircilla saris.

-He worked as art director for the film, Daasi, and received a National award.
+He worked as art director for the film, Daasi (1988), and received a National award.
 He also worked on Maa Bhoomi (1979) and Matti Manushulu (1990).
 A film was made based on his story as Rangula Kala, which displayed the range of his work as young upcoming painter.